PX4/PX4-Autopilot/nuttx/configs/README.txt

       but copy themselves entirely into RAM for better performance.
     CONFIG_BOOT_RAMFUNCS - Other configurations may copy just some functions into RAM, either for better performance or for errata workarounds.
-    CONFIG_STACK_POINTER - The initial stack pointer (may not be supported in all architectures).
     CONFIG_STACK_ALIGNMENT - Set if the your application has specific stack alignment requirements (may not be supported in all architectures).